Canuck Place Children's Hospice

 Finances

-CPCH reports using external fundraisers as part of its fundraising activities in its most recent F2022 T3010 CRA filing.
-It reported paying external fundraisers $334k ($217k in F2021) but did not report how much the fundraisers collected.
+CPCH reports using external fundraisers as part of its fundraising activities in its most recent F2023 T3010 CRA filing.
+It reported paying external fundraisers $369k ($334k in F2022) but did not report how much the fundraisers collected.
+This is a mandatory filing.

-This report is an update that has been sent to Canuck Place Children’s Hospice for review.
-Comments and edits may be forthcoming.
+This charity report is an update that has been sent for review to Canuck Place Children’s Hospice.
+Changes and edits may be forthcoming.

 Financial Review